Bumblebee202111/doubean-public/README.md

 #### To-dos for current release \(0.4.2\)

-* 🛠 Default tab not correctly selected if not all
 * 🛠 Missing notification click listeners
 * 🛠 Notification order
 * Remove ugly redundant follow button from group menu